Malta in the Junior Eurovision Song Contest 2019: Eliana Gomez Blanco

 Eliana Gomez Blanco (born 3 January 2005) is a Maltese singer.
 She represented Malta at the Junior Eurovision Song Contest 2019 with the song "We Are More".
 On November 21, 2022, Malta announced the 40 artists of MESC 2023.
 Eliana Gomez Blanco was on the list with the song "Guess What".
 She received 20 points, placing eighth out of the 16 acts in the final.
+She also participated in MESC 2024 with the song "There's Only Flowers", however she did not qualify from the semi finals.

 We Are More

 "We Are More" is a song by Maltese singer Eliana Gomez Blanco.
 It represented Malta at the Junior Eurovision Song Contest 2019.

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 18 November 2019, Malta was drawn to perform eighth on 24 November 2019, following Belarus and preceding Wales.